-- of misconduct and/or violations of school policies and Codes; - 4.
+- 1. The student's age; - 2.
+The nature of the offense and the circumstances which led to the offense; - 3.
+The student's prior disciplinary record, including the passage of time since and the relevance of any past acts of misconduct and/or violations of school policies and Codes; - 4.
 The effectiveness of other forms of discipline and/or behavior intervention; - 5.
-Information from parents, teachers and/or others, as appropriate; and - 6.
+Information from parents or guardians, teachers and/or others, as appropriate; and - 6.
 Other extenuating circumstances.